 The January 2015 issue of the French magazine Mosaique Magazine has a short essay written by me, accompanied by a retrospective of some of my work.

-My new work, "the valley", has been awarded the Award for Technical Distinction at the 2014 Mosaic Arts International, sponsored by the Society of American Mosaic Artists.
-This year the exhibition will hang in the Williams Tower in Houston
+My work, "the valley", was awarded the Award for Technical Distinction at the 2014 Mosaic Arts International- held in Houston - sponsored by the Society of American Mosaic Artists.

 The beautiful, new Hardesty Arts Center in Tulsa hosted a joint exhibition of Jacqueline Iskander's and my work March 14 through May 3, 2014.

 At that same time, several of my works were included in "Shattering Expectations" - a joint exhibition juried by Nancie Mills Pipgras, who runs the influential web site Mosaic Art Now.
 The exhibition ran March 7 through April 20, 2014, at Isaiah Zagar's Magic Gardens in Philadelphia.
 It was sponsored by the Magic Gardens and the Mosaic Society of Philadelphia.

 Commissioned architectural works:

 - 3' exterior medallion centerpiece to a brick labyrinth at the YWCA Battered Women's Shelter, Oklahoma City